Design and Analysis of Switchback Experiments: Notations, Assumptions, and Regular Switchback Experiments

 \subsection{Evaluation of Experiments: the Decision-Theoretic Framework}

 To evaluate the quality of a design of experiment, we adopt the decision-theoretic framework \citep{berger2013statistical, bickel2015mathematical}.
-When the random design is $\eta_{\bT}(\cdot)$, the assignment path $\bm{W}_{1:T}$ is random.
-For any realization of the assignment path $\bm{w}_{1:T}$ and any set of potential outcomes $\bY$, we define the loss function
+When the random design is $\eta_{\bT, \bQ}(\cdot)$, for any realization of the assignment path $\bm{w}_{1:T}$ and any set of potential outcomes $\bY$, we define the loss function

 and the risk function